 The end of the messing around

 After some careful reflection… I decided to drastically scale back my involvement in the ham radio hobby.
 I literally got rid of every piece of equipment except for my Kenwood TH-D75A, an Allstar node, and an openSPOT 4 Pro.
-I suppose you could count my Cisco IP phone as a piece of ham gear since it’s connected to three different networks that are for licensed amateur operators only.

 I sold some of the bigger pieces of gear (at great discounts).
 Then, after zero interest was shown regarding the roughly $2,600 of gear I had left… I figured I’d just take it all down to Goodwill.
 So I loaded it all in my trunk.
 But at the last minute I reconsidered.
 I work with a guy who has shown interest in becoming a ham.
 So I had him back his car up to mine and we transferred all the gear from my trunk to his.
 That should be a nice start for him when he gets his license.
 He got some good stuff.
-Of course now he’ll have to figure out what all of it is and what it’s for.
+Of course now he’ll have to figure out what all of it is and how to use it.

 With my Kenwood HT, my Allstar node, and my single openSPOT4 Pro… I can still talk around the world.
 And… I can talk on three local repeater systems that have Allstar hookups.
 So I haven’t completely disappeared.